 Timestamps are typically a 64 bit count, derived from an always on domain with a frequency of at least 10 MHz.
 The timestamp distribution mechanism uses a narrow bus to distribute this count value, and an interpolation mechanism to generate corresponding count values at higher resolutions where the count needs to be used.
 This provides a trade-off where the ordering between events in a well designed system can be determined, at least to the accuracy of any communication between the CPUs originating the events.
 Timestamps can also be used for performance measurement, as an alternative to the more precise but more bandwidth intensive cycle counts which some trace sources can insert.

-Thank you for reading the above blog.
-You can find out more about CoreSight on the ARM website at CoreSight Debug and Trace - ARM and if you have any questions or opinion then please leave a comment below
+Thank you for reading this blog.
+You can find out more about CoreSight Debug and Trace technology on the ARM Developer website below.

 Thanks for the introduction series but I still have some doubts.
 My question is, how to configure and enable the CoreSight system?